AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/README.md

 Against all odds, they exist to save humanity from doom and you from abulia.

+## A Lifelong Challenge: Becoming the Most Prolific Writer of All Time

+*Crumb 2169*: **My Competitors**: The crumbs aspire to be the largest collection of literary pieces written by a single author in history.
+My only real competitor is Japanese poet Takahama Kyoshi (1874-1959), who wrote more than 30,000 haiku.
+There’s also the Qianlong Emperor of China (1711-1799), who wrote some of the 41,800 poems collected under his name, maybe around 10,000, but I mention him mainly to note that he’s not in the race.
+There’s only Mr. Takahama and me.
+If I live to 75, I have a chance at beating him.

 ## Why should you care?

 The crumbs are fun to read because they always surprise you and make you think, and you never know what the next one will be about.
 Also, they are tiny—each can be read in less than 20 seconds.